rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 8. Now, close the Disk Utility.
 You will go back to the menu, select "Install macOS", "Continue", "Agree" and finally, select the drive you will be installing it to (Hackintosh, in my case).
 Click "Install" and wait for it
 9. At this point you probably rebooted and either went to the flash drive bootloader (which is not what we want) or something didn't work at all.
 Let's fix this

-## Reinstalling Clover

-Since we deleted our Clover partition on the last step, we'll need to recreate it, else we won't be able to boot correctly.
-Boot back into Windows and copy back the files you had to the EFI drive.
-It might have changed it's letter, but don't worry.
-Just do this and reboot.
-You won't need the flash drive from now on.

 ## Installing macOS: Part 2

 Select "Boot macOS Install from Hackintosh" (or whatever your drive name is) and you should see the familiar screen you saw the first time you booted from the flash drive, then possibly the Apple logo.
 Stay calm, it's completely normal!
 You should be back into the installer in no time.